danilolapegna/spotify-searcher/README.md

 ## Could-be-added/To-be-improved

-This is the list of the "limitations" I'm aware of and that were kept as such as a matter of simplicity and to have this done within a reasonable amount of time.
+This is the list of the "limitations" I'm aware, of and that were kept as such as a matter of simplicity, and in order to get this done within a reasonable amount of time.
 By the way there's also no reason to believe these feats won't be added in future.

 - For now my Rx client/library only supports json bodies as a MediaType, so different kind of media (simply by adding more values and converters to the enum), like images or video, can be added in future to the `BodyType` `enum class`.